 Fire Chief Timothy Bantes

 Timothy Bantes has served as the Fire Chief since 2007, and joined the Grand Chute Fire Department family in 2005 as the Assistant Chief of Training.
 Chief Bantes has over thirty years of diverse experience in fire and emergency medical service delivery, having progressed through the fire service ranks as a Firefighter, Paramedic, and Lieutenant.
-He holds an associate degree in fire protection from Fox Valley Technical College, and was recognized as the "Fire Chief of the Year" by the Wisconsin State Fire Chiefs Association in 2018.
-Chief Bantes’ passion, leadership, and advocacy for public safety extends beyond the boundaries of Grand Chute, where he has been elected by his peers to represent them as the current 1st Vice President of the Wisconsin State Fire Chiefs Association, as well as the President of the Outagamie County Fire Chiefs Association.
+He holds an associate degree in Fire Protection from Fox Valley Technical College, and was recognized as the "Fire Chief of the Year" by the Wisconsin State Fire Chiefs Association in 2018.
+Chief Bantes’ passion, leadership, and advocacy for public safety extends beyond the boundaries of Grand Chute, where he was elected by his peers to represent them as the 2019 to 2020 President of the Wisconsin State Fire Chiefs Association, as well as serving as the current President of the Outagamie County Fire Chiefs Association.
 Additionally, Chief Bantes serves on the Wisconsin Technical College System Fire Service Advisory Committee on Education and Training, the Fox Valley Technical College Fire Protection Advisory Committee, and was recently appointed by the Governor to a seat on the State of Wisconsin Emergency Medical Services Board.